demoray/demoray.github.io/_posts/2018-05-07-pennsic-redux.md

 5. Marshals court will happen after every warpoint.
 If you are called in, as witness, defendant, or accuser, you *must* bring your KRM (Me.)
 6. Tip, push, and draw cuts with at least 6" of blade travel are included as valid blows.
 7. No blade grasping.
 8. Calibration is "lighest touch felt".
-NOT POINT ON.
 If you feel the tip on body, you take it.
 9. Knee walking is allowed without limitations of "to engagement".
 10. If you use a two-handed weapon, you may not use a secondary weapon or parrying device.
 11. Shields & Bucklers cannot be more than 40" on any diagnle, and may only be wielded in one hand.